aphyr/ustate/README.markdown

 ========

 A connection to UState is a stream of messages.
-Each message is a 4 byte network-endian integer *length*, followed by a Procol Buffers Message of *length* bytes.
-See lib/ustate/message.rb for the protobuf particulars.
+Each message is a 4 byte network-endian integer *length*, followed by a Procol Buffer Message of *length* bytes.
+See proto/message.proto for the protobuf particulars.

 The server will accept a repeated list of States, and respond with a confirmation message with either an acknowledgement or an error.
-Check the success boolean in the Message.
+Check the `ok` boolean in the message; if false, message.error will be a descriptive string.

+States are uniquely identified by host and service.
+Both allow null.
+State.time is the time in unix epoch seconds and is required.

 You can also query states using a very basic expression language.
 The grammar is specified as a Parsable Expression Grammar in query_string.treetop.
+Examples
-Examples include:
+include:

     state = "ok"